SoFi Review: No-Fee Checking and Savings With Perks

 - No ATM fees

-As an online-only financial institution, the SoFi banking experience is tailored to a mobile and digital experience.
+As an online-only bank, the SoFi banking experience is tailored to a mobile and digital experience.

 Physical Branch Locations